NuevoFoundation/workshops/content/english/linux-basics/activity-3.md

 ![ls-l after move](../images/03_ls-l_after_move.PNG?classes=border,shadow)

-You should see that the directory Documents no longer appears, because it was moved into the Desktop directory.
-Lets practice mv one more time by moving it back.
+You should see that the directory `Documents` no longer appears, because it was moved into the `Desktop` directory.
+Let's practice mv one more time by moving it back.

 Try it:
 ```